Save the state treasurer

 It’s an uphill battle for those fighting an amendment to eliminate the state treasurer’s office.
 It’s always hard when you are trying to convince someone that they really need to keep something they didn’t know they had.

-Once strong coffee clears the dense fog of night my first worry in the morning is whether or not Donald Trump will blow up the world, literally.
+Once strong coffee clears the dense fog of night, my first worry in the morning is whether or not Donald Trump will blow up the world literally.
 That’s followed by concern that he’ll blow up something else figuratively, a worry that I can pretty much count on to come to fruition; it’s only a question of what sensible policy, tradition of civility or decent individual he will attack.

-If you asked me to name my top issues after Donald Trump blowing up the world, I would have to say global climate change and income inequality.
+If you asked me to name my top issues, after Donald Trump blowing up the world, I would have to say global climate change and income inequality.

 Still, unlike people with lives, I have actually kept up with efforts over the years to eliminate the treasurer.
 Efforts to dismantle the office go way back to when Tommy Thompson was governor and I was a young aide in the state Legislature.
 I always figured that if I ever got the chance to vote on a constitutional amendment to eliminate the office I would.